 Register

-The registration process for the Irish Sport Hillwalking competitions can be initiated at any time between 1st February and 30th June by completing and submitting an online Sport Hillwalking Entry Form.
-This can be accessed by clicking the green "Sport Hillwalking Entry Form" button below.
-When we receive a completed form, we will send a link to the newly-registered participant which gives access to the Peakhunter elements of the competitions.
-This will be sent using the Peakhunter messaging system.
+The registration process for Single-Day Local Hillwalking Challenges and the Irish Sport Hillwalking Competitions can be initiated at any time before 30th June by completing and submitting an online Sport Hillwalking Entry Form.
+This can be accessed by clicking the green button below.
+If a registered participant manages to score at least 50 points during the first two rounds of the All-Ireland Hillwalking Championships before the halfway cut-off point (30th June at 11:59pm), they will be emailed a link giving them access to the Hillwalking Challenge Completion Form (2025 Single-Day Challenges) and all remaining Peakhunter elements of the competitions.

 Recommended guide books